expressjs/express/Readme.md

 **PROTIP** Be sure to read [Migrating from 3.x to 4.x](https://github.com/strongloop/express/wiki/Migrating-from-3.x-to-4.x) as well as [New features in 4.x](https://github.com/strongloop/express/wiki/New-features-in-4.x).

+###Security Issues

+If you discover a security vulnerability in Express, please see [Security Policies and Procedures](security.md).

 ## Quick Start

   The quickest way to get started with express is to utilize the executable [`express(1)`](https://github.com/expressjs/generator) to generate an application as shown below: